 Employee burnout and workplace stress are major issues.
-Many employees are exhausted and finding it difficult to stay engaged with work.
-They are feeling frustrated and hopeless as if there is no longer any purpose or meaning in their work, and that any effort they put into it is inadequate.
+Many employees are exhausted and find it challenging to stay engaged with work.
+They feel frustrated and hopeless, as if there is no longer any purpose or meaning in their work and that any effort they put into it is inadequate.

 What is burnout?